what’s really native where you garden? with elizabeth farnsworth

 Literally, I have processed over 2.3 million seeds coming in as collections over the last several years, and we already have more than 70 collections coming in from volunteers this summer, this field season.
 I’ve been working with a fabulous bunch of dedicated volunteers to clean the seeds, to count them, to make sure they’re in good shape, before we package them up for permanent storage at our seed vault.

-And New England Wild Flower Society is involved, or is spearheading actually, a major effort to become the region’s premiere seed bank.
+And New England Wild Flower Society is involved, or is spearheading actually, a major effort to become the region’s premier seed bank.
 We have matching grant from the Iselin Foundation for half a million dollars to build a whole new seed bank facility at Garden in the Woods, so we’ve been really ramping up our seed collections.
 This is one bet hedging strategy against climate change.

 A. It’s one of the many-pronged ways in which we’re conserving plants, but it’s been a fabulous project.
 It’s fascinating for me as a scientist to actually see the seeds of all these rare plants with which I’m very familiar with on the landscape.
 But to actually see their incredible seeds, it’s…